sindrefs/ttm4180-pox-project/README.md

 # ttm4180-pox-project
-Only some tutorials are completed
+Only some tutorials are completed.
+Among these are
+/ext/SimpleLoadBalancer.py
+/misc/TASK1_of_tutorial.py
+/misc/TASK3_of_tutorial.py

+These tutorials were done as a part of the course TTM4180 - Nettverkshåndtering / Applied Networking spring 2020 at Norwegian University of Science and Technology

 ## README from original pox repo